Diabetes and Alzheimer's linked

-In research, working with your health care team to prevent diabetes or manage your diabetes has been shown to be an effective strategy to avoid or reduce complications.
-Managing your diabetes or preventing diabetes also may help prevent Alzheimer's disease and other dementias.
+Working with your health care team to prevent diabetes or manage your diabetes has been shown to be an effective strategy to avoid or reduce complications.
+Diabetes prevention or effective diabetes management may also help prevent Alzheimer's disease and other dementias.

 Preventing diabetes or managing it successfully may help you avoid other complications, such as:

 - Heart disease

 - Eye damage

 - Nerve damage, which may cause pain in your feet or hands (diabetic neuropathy)

 Steps to prevent or manage diabetes and avoid potential complications include:

 - Follow your health care team's recommendations about the most appropriate plan for monitoring your blood glucose, cholesterol level and blood pressure.

 - Eat healthy foods, including fruits, vegetables, whole grains, lean meats, and low-fat milk and cheese.

 - If you're overweight, eat a healthy diet and exercise to lose weight.
 Obesity can lead to diabetes and other health problems.